-To ensure sufficient security and protection of students, staff, and property, the board employs school resource officers (SROs), through a memorandum of understanding with the Friendswood Police Department, and security monitors.
-In accordance with law, the board has coordinated with the principal and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
+To ensure the security and protection of students, staff, and property, the board employs school resource officers (SROs), through a memorandum of understanding with the Friendswood Police Department, and campus security monitors].
+In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
+The law enforcement duties of district peace officers are listed in policy CKE(LOCAL).